William Edward Phipps: World War II

 During that same year, the United States entered into World War II, and Phipps enlisted in the United States Navy, serving as a radio operator on several ships all across the Pacific.
 He served three years, then settled in Los Angeles to begin his career.
-He enrolled in the Actors' Lab in Hollywood, alongside fellow actor Russell Johnson.
+He enrolled in the Actors' Laboratory Theatre in Hollywood, alongside fellow actor Russell Johnson.

 Hollywood

-Phipps' big break came when he and Johnson were double-cast in a play at the Actors Lab.
+Phipps' big break came when he and Johnson were double-cast, sharing the same role in a play at the Actors Lab.
 They drew straws to see which actor would perform in the matinée, and which would take the evening show.
 Phipps drew the evening show, which was attended that same evening by actor Charles Laughton.
-Laughton was impressed by Phipps' performance, and came backstage afterwards to ask Phipps to perform in Laughton's own play.
+Laughton was impressed by Phipps' performance and came backstage afterwards to ask Phipps to perform in Laughton's own play.
 Phipps' career took off, and he was soon in his first feature film, Crossfire (1947).
 In 1949, Phipps auditioned for the speaking voice of Prince Charming in the upcoming Disney film Cinderella.
 The studio was pleased with his performance and Phipps was offered the part by Walt Disney himself.

-In 1959 he guest starred as "Ken Wills" a cheated card player in Bat Masterson, teaming up with the star to clean out a town of crooked poker dealers in the episode "License To Cheat" (S1E17).
+In 1959, he guest-starred as "Ken Wills" a cheated card player in Bat Masterson, teaming up with the star to clean out a town of crooked poker dealers in the episode "License To Cheat" (S1E17).

-In 1962 he guest starred on the TV Western Gunsmoke as weak husband “Ham” in S7E33's “The Prisoner”.
+In 1962, he guest-starred on the TV Western Gunsmoke as weak husband “Ham” in S7E33's “The Prisoner”.

 Hawaii

 After nearly thirty years in the business, performing in film and television in a wide variety of roles, Phipps took a break from Hollywood and moved to Hawaii.
-While there, he hosted a movie presentation program called "Hollywood Oldies", on Maui's Cable 7.
+While there, he hosted a movie presentation program called Hollywood Oldies, on Maui's Cable 7.

-After a little more than five years in Hawaii, he returned to Hollywood to portray President Theodore Roosevelt in the 1976 television movie Eleanor and Franklin.
+After a little more than five years in Hawaii, he returned to Hollywood to portray President Theodore Roosevelt in the 1976 miniseries Eleanor and Franklin.